The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

 We can think of this in terms of three more parameters, $a$ the number of edges from $M_t\tr s$ that are entirely contained in $S$, $b$ the number of edges that each have one endpoint in $S$, $c$ the number that are entirely outside of $S$ (so $\ell_2 = \ell_1 - a + c$).
 We end up with the amount of ``mass'' transferred from $\ell_1$-weight coefficients via $M\tr_t s$ with this property being bounded by where $I_S(u)$ and $B_S(v)$ are indicator variables on whether $M_t\tr u$ is entirely contained in $S$ and $M_t\tr v$ has one endpoint of each edge in $S$.
 See Figure~\ref{fig:evolution} for an illustration.

-The final tool we need to bound this is an extension of the matrix-valued Fourier coefficients inequality, a consequence of Theorem~1 of~\cite{BARdW08} (which in itself is a generalization of a lemma of~\cite{KKL88}).
+The final tool we need to bound this is an extension of the matrix-valued Fourier coefficients inequality, a consequence of Theorem~1 of~\cite{BARdW08} (itself a generalization of a lemma of~\cite{KKL88}) that has previously been used for two-player quantum lower bounds~\cite{SW12,DM20,AD21}.
 This will tell us that\footnote{Again, this has to be somewhat changed when $c$ is particularly large.} With this in place, and using the fact that we can bound the above in expectation over $M_t$, and from then the proof becomes an exercise in carefully evaluating sums.